TDI’s mission is to improve population health, reduce disparities, and create high-performing, sustainable health systems.

 History

-The Dartmouth Institute was founded by John E. Wennberg, MD, in 1988, under its original name, the Center for the Evaluative Clinical Sciences.
+The Dartmouth Institute was founded by the late John E. Wennberg, MD, in 1988, under its original name, the Center for the Evaluative Clinical Sciences.
 In 2002, a Master of Public Health degree program was launched with a focus on health quality measurement and organization to improve human health.
 The MPH offering joined the existing MS in Healthcare Research and PhD in Health Policy and Clinical Practice programs.
 The Center was renamed The Dartmouth Institute for Health Policy and Clinical Practice in 2007.
 Since its founding, TDI has been led by Jim Weinstein, Elliott Fisher, Anna Tosteson, and Amber Barnato.

 For more than 30 years, the Dartmouth Institute has been a pioneer in health services research.
 Faculty established multiple subfields, including the study of variation in health care delivery and the evaluation and implementation of models of shared decision making to decrease unwarranted variation and drive organizations toward high-value care.